-Proxies, together with copies of the Notice, are being mailed to shareholders of record entitled to vote at the Meeting on or about July 21, 2022.
+Proxies, together with copies of the Notice, are being mailed to shareholders of record entitled to vote at the Meeting on or about May 30, 2025.

 You will find instructions on how to vote beginning on page 3 of the Proxy Statement.
-Most shareholders vote by proxy and do not attend the Meeting in person.
-However, as long as you were a shareholder at the close of business on July 5, 2022, you have the right to vote on the proposals being presented at the Meeting, such that you are invited to attend the Meeting, or to send a representative.
+As long as you are a shareholder at the close of business on May 28, 2025, you have the right to vote on the proposals being presented at the Meeting.

-If you are a registered shareholder, you are requested to: (i) complete, date and sign the form of proxy and return it to the Company's transfer agent, Computershare Investor Services Inc. ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at (416) 263-9524, or by mail to 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or by hand delivery at 3 rd Floor, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9; (ii) use a touch-tone phone to transmit voting choices to the toll free number given in the form of proxy (registered shareholders who choose this option must follow the instructions of the voice response system and refer to the proxy form for the toll free number, the holder's account number and the proxy access number); or (iii) log on to Computershare's website at, www.investorvote.com.
+If you are a registered shareholder, you are requested to: (i) complete, date and sign the form of proxy and return it to the Company's transfer agent, Computershare Investor Services Inc. ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at (416) 263-9524, or by mail to 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or by hand delivery at 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9; (ii) use a touch-tone phone to transmit voting choices to the toll-free number given in the form of proxy (registered shareholders who choose this option must follow the instructions of the voice response system and refer to the proxy form for the toll-free number, the holder's account number and the proxy access number); or (iii) log on to Computershare's website at www.investorvote.com.
 Registered shareholders must follow the instructions provided on the website and refer to the form of proxy for the holder's account number and the proxy access number at any time prior to the close of business on the second to last business day preceding the day of the Meeting.
 In order to be valid, proxies must be received by Computershare not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the holding of the Meeting or any adjournment or postponement thereof.
 If you are not a registered shareholder and receive these materials through your broker or through another intermediary, please complete and return the form of proxy or voting instruction form in accordance with the instructions and within the timeframe provided to you by your broker or by the other intermediary.